EAT + DRINK

-This Is How We Juneteenth
+This is How We Juneteenth

 On June 19, 1865, enslaved African-Americans in Galveston, Texas, were told they were free.
 A century and a half later, people in cities and towns across the U.S. continue to celebrate the occasion.
 Juneteenth today celebrates African American freedom and achievement, while encouraging continuous self-development and respect for all cultures.